ysoh286/honours-project-2017/detailed-notes.md

 **SVG+Shiny+JS:**
 - Since there is a way of sending data/messages between Shiny and the browser, we can send the co-ordinates of the data from R/Shiny and update the 'points' on the trendline in JS, which only changes the trend-line.
 - Can be done with iNZightPlots, but because there isn't a clear naming scheme, requires changing of tags and element names each time you change the plot.
-(Every time you change the svg output, the id of the trendline changes each time. - Could be on the 'other' to-do list if required.)
+(Every time you change the svg output, the id of the trendline changes each time...)
 - Things to be aware of: mapping between svg and data values, finding the correct viewport/panel.
 The change is much faster.
 Currently works on a single plot that's been defined in R before running Shiny.
+Takes a little long when you try produce SVG output for a scatterplot with too many points...

 **Using DOM?:** (in progress)
+- Managed to render the plot
+- Still figuring out how to send data from R to browser and back...

 Similarities to Shiny:
 - DOM Package: htmlPage() and HTML() in Shiny are similar in the sense you can write pure html within the function and it renders on a web browser.